Tonomy-Foundation/accountability-framework/README.md

 `./app.sh up prod`

-This will run the react service on port 5000 with an optimized build
+This will run the react app on port 5000 with an optimized build

 ### Run front and back end

-You can also run the back-end and front-end in a local environment by running `npm start` in their respective folders.
+You can also run the back-end and front-end out of docker for debugging by running `npm start` in their respective folders.
 See README.md for the local folder for more details.
 Services will be run on ports 3001 and 4001 for front and back end respectively.

 ## Stop